 - Do not use a title page unless requested by your instructor.

 - Create a running header with your last name and the page number in the upper right-hand corner, 1” from the top and aligned with the right margin.
 Number all pages consecutively.

 - List your name, the instructor’s name and title, the course name and section, and the due date in the heading on the top left of the first page.
-(Notice the date is written in day, month, year order.)
+(Notice the date is written day, month, year without commas.)

 - Center the essay title below the heading.
 Follow the rules on capitalization in Ch.
 3.2.
 Do not increase font size, use bold, or underline.